huwdp/huwcode-documentation/docs/variables.md

 ```

 ## Declare and assign
-To declare and assign a varialble, see code below.
+To declare and assign a variable, see code below.

 **Code example**